Am deschis grupe noi Abheda Yoga Tradițională în

-In 1870, a British general together with a garrison climbed for the first time on the valley of the Hunza River, an area forgotten by time, hidden in the mountain ranges of north-eastern India at that time.
-The whole of humanity is in the absence of a miracle that defies the rules of official science.
+<>In 1870, a British general together with a garrison climbed for the first time on the valley of the Hunza River, an area forgotten by time, hidden in the mountain ranges of north-eastern India at that time.
+The whole of humanity is without a miracle that defies the rules of official science.

 The astounding bliss of this place, superimposed on the already proverbial longevity of its inhabitants, seems to be hiding, further, the secret of Youth without Old Age.